Copyright 2015. Rappahannock Animal Welfare League. All Rights Reserved.

 You can donate to RAWL using your credit card through PayPal:

 RAWL believes that no animals should be homeless.
 Our goal is a world where there are no unwanted pets.
-This is possible through a continuing spay/neuter program and loving people like you who adopt our animals.
+This is possible through educating people about the importance of spaying and neutering, community outreach programs, and loving people like you who adopt our animals.